georgeflanagin/gpuview/README.md

 ----------------

+`--loglevel` -- Any of the standard Python logging levels work.
+The default is `logging.INFO`.

 `--num-readings` -- number of observations to make.
 The default is `sys.maxsize`, which is to say, "a lot."

 `--output {filename}` -- redirects `stdout` to the named file.